 Before You Apply

-Those seeking entry to the CFA program are required to submit an admissions application as outlined below.
-Applicants must hold a Bachelor’s degree or the equivalent.
+Applicants to the MFA program must hold a Bachelor’s degree or the equivalent.
 For more details on degree equivalency, please see the Academy’s FAQs below or contact the Admissions Office firstname.lastname@example.org.
 Applicants to the MFA program apply for and are accepted into one of the Academy’s concentrations: Drawing, Painting or Sculpture.
 Candidates who wish to change their declared concentration after acceptance must meet all admission requirements for the new concentration.

 Applications are assessed by the Academy’s Admissions Committee through a multi-step review process.
 Portfolios are first evaluated by each member of the Admissions committee privately in a blind review using the following qualitative measures: technical skill, formal awareness and conceptual development.
 The portfolios are evaluated again in conjunction with the candidate’s personal statement, letters of recommendation, official transcripts and other supporting documents outlined below during the full Admissions Committee review.

 2018 Application Deadlines

 The Academy begins accepting applications to the MFA program on October 1 each year.
-Applicants have the option of submitting their completed applications by one of two submission deadlines for fall admission and will receive notification by mail no later than six weeks from that date.
+Applicants have the option of submitting their completed applications by one of two deadlines for fall admission and will receive notification by mail no later than six weeks from that date.
 The schedule for the annual admission cycle is as follows:

 Online Applications Instructions

-The Academy’s online application is free.
-Applicants must register for an account to complete the following online.
+Applicants must register for a free account to complete the following online.
 Click here to register and begin your application.
 The following application materials can be completed through the online portal:

 A one-page statement of educational objectives and career goals indicating why you believe these will be advanced by study at the Academy.
 Applicants are encouraged to discuss work in the portfolio, an understanding of the Academy’s unique mission and indicate how study at the institution will progress individual artistic development and aspirations.